dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

 Put new dataset into a directory that matches the use case directories, i.e. model_applications/${METPLUS_USE_CASE_CATEGORY}/${METPLUS_USE_CASE_NAME}.
+For a new met_tool_wrapper use case, put the data in a directory called met_test/new.
 All of the data required for the use case belongs in this directory so that it is clear which use case uses the data.
 Additional sub-directories under the use case directory can be used to separate out different data sources if